PrefectHQ/prefect/docs/ui/cloud.md

 When using Prefect Cloud, we recommend configuring global storage for persisting flow and task data.
 See [Storage](/concepts/storage/) for details.

-By default, Orion uses local file system storage to persist data like task results, cache keys, and so on.
+By default, Orion uses local file system storage to persist flow code and flow and task results.
 For local development and testing this may be adequate.
 Be aware, however, that local storage is not guaranteed to persist data reliably between flow or task runs, particularly when using containers or distributed computing environments like Dask and Ray.

 ## Run a flow with Cloud